DonghwiJung/donghwijung.github.io/_projects/loki.md

 title: Loki
 description: Autonomous vehicle
 img: assets/img/loki_donghwi.jpg
-importance: 1
+importance: 2
 category: academic
 related_publications: true
 ---

-We built an autonomous vehicle (by modifying a golf cart), and it ran around the Seoul National University campus.
+We built an autonomous vehicle by modifying a golf cart, and it operated around the Seoul National University campus.

-This platform consists of LiDAR-based Mapping and Localization, and RRT-based path planning.
+This platform consists of LiDAR-based mapping and localization, and RRT-based path planning.

 In this project, I was in charge of LiDAR-based mapping and localization.